 Microsoft Excel is a powerful software.
 We can perform numerous operations on our datasets using excel tools and features.
 There are many default Excel Functions that we can use to create formulas.
 Many educational institutions and business companies use excel files to store valuable data.
 Sometimes, we need to perform a reverse what-if analysis.
 There are multiple ways available to carry out the operation.
 This article will show you all 2 handy approaches to doing Reverse What-If Analysis in Excel.

-2 Handy Approaches to Do Reverse What-If Analysis in Excel
+How to Do Reverse What-If Analysis in Excel: 2 Handy Approaches

 Usually, the what-if analysis is done to see the changes in the results or output end when we modify or alter the input ends.
 But, in the case of reverse what-if analysis, the output is kept at a fixed value or target.
 Now, to keep the output fixed, we need to make some adjustments to the input.
 We can easily solve such problems in excel with the multiple useful tools it offers.
 Therefore, go through the article to learn about all the possible ways to do Reverse What-If Analysis in Excel.